URL of this page: https://medlineplus.gov/genetics/gene/slc22a5/

 Normal Function

 The SLC22A5 gene provides instructions for making a protein called OCTN2 that is found in the heart, liver, muscles, kidneys, and other tissues.
 This protein is positioned within the cell membrane, where it transports a substance known as carnitine into the cell.
-Carnitine is mainly obtained from the diet and is needed to bring certain types of fats (fatty acids) into mitochondria, the energy-producing centers within cells.
+Carnitine is mainly obtained from food and is needed to bring certain types of fats (fatty acids) into mitochondria, which are the energy-producing centers within cells.
 Fatty acids are a major source of energy for the heart and muscles.
-During periods without food (fasting), fatty acids are also an important energy source for the liver and other tissues.
+During periods without food (fasting), fatty acids become the most important energy source for the heart and other muscles.

 Health Conditions Related to Genetic Changes